A spotlight interview with Mark Roberge, Chief Revenue Officer at Hubspot.

 Who do you admire most in the business world today and why?

-Right now, I’m leading Elon Musk’s book, Tesla, SpaceX, and the Quest for a Fantastic Future.
+Right now, I’m reading Elon Musk’s book, Tesla, SpaceX, and the Quest for a Fantastic Future.
 I just finished The Hard Things About Hard Things by Ben Horowitz.
 I’m trying to think who symbolizes this.
 I really like people who achieve something and went after something that maximized their professional abilities, but didn’t sacrifice their family, so I’m trying to think who does that.

 Mike Amison is a great example.
 I interviewed him from LinkedIn.
 I heard the CEO from AOL speak.
 He gets out of his car service in Greenwich at 4 o’clock every Friday, and he’s all kids on the weekend.